The CAL selection software identifies CAL cases upon EDCS transfer to the DDS at the

 the CAL process.

-illness.
-For example, a person with a spinal cord injury could qualify as CAL – even
+For example, a person with a spinal cord injury could qualify as CAL – even if he

-if he or she expects to live for many years.
+or she can be expected to live for many years.

-NOTE: To access the eView CAL page, select the hypertext link labeled [CAL] in the top
+NOTE: To access the eView CAL page, select the hyperlink labeled "CAL" in the top right

-right hand frame of the Electronic Folder (EF) in eView.
-The CAL link will display
+hand frame of the Electronic Folder (EF) in eView.
+The CAL link will display "CAL: